slick/slick/slick/src/sphinx/supported-databases.rst

 with a reasonable amount of work.
 Support for other backends (like NoSQL) is under development but not yet available.

-The following capabilities are supported by the drivers.
+The following capabilities are supported by the profiles.
 "Yes" means that a capability is fully supported.
 In other cases it may be partially supported or not at all.
-See the individual driver's API documentation for details.
+See the individual profile's API documentation for details.

-.. csv-table:: Driver Capabilities (core drivers only)
+.. csv-table:: Profile Capabilities (core profiles only)
    :header-rows: 1
    :file: capabilities.csv